-- This is possible, though unlikely, in Sniper Elite V 2 (you're more likely to get a bog-standard headshot if you try).
+- This is possible, though unlikely, in Sniper Elite V2 and its sequels (you're more likely to get a bog-standard headshot if you try).
 It's also possible to snipe an opponent down the barrel of the rifle.

 - Some accounts from the Battle of Stalingrad have Vasily Zaytsev, the USSR's top sniper, performing this shot on the top German sniper of the war.
 Although the scope in question supposedly sits in a Russian museum, the story must be taken with a grain of salt; the Russian government calls the sniper "Major Konig", Zeitzev's biography calls him "Heinz Thorvald", and the Germans say neither man existed.

 - The real-life example that inspired the MythBusters episode involved Marine sniper Carlos Hathcock, a legend in the sniping community.
 In a real-life subversion of the trope, Hathcock's shot was an admitted fluke: he was tracking a Vietnamese sniper who was hunting him and, just before the light faded for the day, caught a glint where he figured the enemy was likely to be, and fired a "What the hell" shot to see what would happen.
 Frequently an enemy sniper would only see and aim for the glint of sunlight off of the scope's glass, and the only reason that the shot was even possible was that the enemy sniper in question had Hathcock right in his sights.
 If Hathcock hadn't gotten on the trigger before the enemy, the enemy would have had him, as his skill as a sniper was comparable to that of Hathcock himself.